-Three distinguished panelists are ready to tackle implementation dilemmas on day 2 of the conference:
+Three distinguished panelists tackled implementation dilemmas on day 2 of the conference:

 Barbara van der Linden is a Senior Consultant at ZonMW, the Netherlands’ Organisation for Health Research and Development.
 ZonMW funds and commissions health research and promotes the actual use of the knowledge this research produces.
 Barbara is part of ZonMW’s implementation team which aids those working in the field to translate research and use it in practice.
 As a panelist, she will share her experience with providing this support at the interface between policy, practice and research.

 An experimental psychologist by training, Nick Sevdalis is a Professor of Implementation Science and Patient Safety at King’s College London.
 He has made substantial contributions to capacity building in the field of implementation science – among others by forming and developing the King’s Centre for Implementation Science, and establishing annual Implementation Science Masterclasses for health professionals, researchers, patients and service users.
 He will contribute with a true ‘intermediary’ perspective to this panel.